JordanFrecon/jordanfrecon.github.io/_posts/2022-06-24-experiment-development-model.md.md

 ## Development model

 Amongst the various software development models, I will focus on one of the most popular, namely [Agile](https://en.wikipedia.org/wiki/Agile_software_development).
+An Agile *sprint* is made of 6 steps illustrated below.

 <img class="post-img" src="/images/posts/agile.png" alt="Agile Model"/>

-In the context of developping and conducting experiments on a remote server, one can interpret each step as follows.
+During the development of the experiments, you will go through multiple successive sprints until the final results are satisfactory.
+In the context of developping and conducting experiments on a remote server, one can interpret each step of the sprint as follows.

 1. **Requirements**: gathering the requirements
 2. **Design**: thinking of the experiments to conduct